galatgithub/Wiki-wiibee/README.md

 First, hardwire the bluetooth relay into each Wii Fit balance board : [wiiboard_wiring](wiiboard_wiring.md)

-Individual 5V solar power supply units can be used to power the Raspberry and the Wii Balance Boards :  [Solar_supply](Solar_supply.md)
+Individual 5V solar power supply units can be used for each Raspberry and Wii Balance Board :  [Solar_supply](Solar_supply.md)

 Install WittyPi, see: https://www.uugear.com/product/witty-pi-3-mini-realtime-clock-and-power-management-for-raspberry-pi/
 ```